manpages/role./fantasy2.md

 ## Game mechanics

-There is a number of aspects in the game and points attached to each aspect with point maximum equal to the score in its aspect.
-As a character gets another point in aspect, they get some options in this aspect.

-An exception is Combat, which uses two special aspects in the game — *phy* (physical development) and *men* (mental development).
-Those two special aspects don't define options, instead governing fundamental interactions with the world.
-Combat grants combat options (see “Basic Interactions.
-Combat.” below.
+There are several aspects in the game and basic interactions attached to those, which players can build upon using constructor to add options into the trees of options.

 ### Dice pools and bonuses